dawwidd/jobber-fe-nuxt/README.md

 ## Description

-This is frontend for a simple app to track all the job you applied to during your job hunt.
+This is frontend for a simple app to track all the job applications you made or offers you got during your job hunt.
 WIP

 Backend/API for the app can be found at: https://github.com/dawwidd/jobber-be